SupercomputingWales/slurm_advanced_topics/_episodes/01-best-practices.md

 >
 > Did you know that Cardiff University offer a **Research Data Store**?
 Cardiff
 > researchers can apply for 1Tb of storage (more storage can be provided depending on
 > certain criteria).
-Find out more on the <a href="https://intranet.cardiff.ac.uk/staff/supporting-your-work/research-support/equipment-and-resources/research-data-storage-service" target="_blank">intranet</a>.
+Find out more on Cardiff University <a href="https://intranet.cardiff.ac.uk/staff/supporting-your-work/research-support/equipment-and-resources/research-data-storage-service" target="_blank">intranet</a>.
 >
 {: .callout}